beepy/vue-contextual-transition/docs/guide/index.md

 For plain Vue projects, follow the instructions below for `vue-contextual-transition`.
 For Nuxt projects, use the instructions for `nuxt-contextual-transition`, which is a convenience wrapper.

+[This example site](https://beepy.github.io/example-use-of-vue-contextual-transition/) demonstrates basic use.
+You can see [its source here.](https://github.com/beepy/example-use-of-vue-contextual-transition)

 ## Vue

 ### Install `vue-contextual-transition` for Vue Projects